meirrrrr/CV/README.md

 # Amangaliyev Meirzhan
 ---
 Hello Everyone!
 My name is Meirzhan!
 I am 18 years old.
-I am currently student in Suleyman Demiral University and my major is Information Technologies(IS).
+I am currently Sophomore in Suleyman Demiral University and my major is Information Technologies(IS).
 Trainee for Frontend assitant in SDU TechnoPark.

 ---